-On this day in 2000, Phish kicked off a weeklong run of shows in the country of Japan.
+On this day in 2000, Phish kicked off a weeklong run of shows in Japan.
 Having previously performed there in 1999, Phish returned for a more extensive run that featured some seriously playful concerts.
 Night one saw the group settle into Tokyo with a show at the On Air East, forever changing one of their classic tunes.

 You can tune in to the debut of the “Meatosticku” from Tokyo, Japan, below: